-Fujifilm, Nikon, Canon, etc., can all do it because they have 100 years of experience and they can just throw money at problems, but with these little lens companies, they don’t have the millions in R&D and years of time to throw at lens design.
-This is probably why we are seeing so many little variations to these designed from all these different brands and there are of course known formulas that just work.
-Which is why you see Viltrox and Tokina sharing optical designs.
+Fujifilm, Nikon, Canon, etc., can all do it because they have 100 years of experience and they can just throw money at problems, but with these little lens companies, they don’t have the millions in R&D and years to throw at lens design.
+This is probably why we are seeing so many little variations to these designs from all these different brands and there are of course known formulas that just work.
+This is why you see Viltrox and Tokina sharing optical designs.

 The Pergear 50mm f1.8 might be one of those unicorn lenses, like my favorite cheap Chinese lens, the Meike 35mm f1.7.

 Like with the other Pergear lenses, I’ll do a full review of the Pergear 50mm f1.8 very soon and these are just my first impressions.

 Of all the Pergear lenses that I’ve been posting samples of for the last few days, this is the one that stands out the most.
 The other lenses are fine, the 25mm has nice build quality, but that sharpness just falls off at the midframe, then the 35mm f1.6 is just ok.
 It’s not doing anything the Meike 35mm f1.7 is doing better and seems a little less sharp as well, but the Pergear has a better build with a nice lens hood.

 Then there is this 50mm f1.8 – it’s just sharp.
 Surprisingly sharp.